tbidne/shrun/documentation/configuration.md

   - or: `cmd1 | cmd2`, runs cmd2 iff cmd1 fails.
   - any: `cmd1 ; cmd2`, runs cmd2 iff cmd1 finishes.

-The literal `sequential` is equivalent to placing an `and`-edge between all commands.
+The literals are equivalent to placing edges between all commands e.g. `seq_and` puts an `and`-edge between all commands.

 **Example:**